-As an excise tax, the charge for each telecommunication service is determined on the basis of each transaction.
+The charge for each telecommunication service is determined on the basis of each transaction.
 Providers of telecommunication services are required to file Form CT-186-E or CT-186-EZ for each calendar year, summarizing the charges accrued and the tax liability to be paid.